14. Visits by senior foreign dignitaries: airport facilitation

 Australian Quarantine Requirements:

-Below is a summary of the types of things that all persons entering Australia (including a foreign dignitary, exempt or otherwise) are prohibited from importing into Australia, unless, prior to arrival in Australia, the Director of Quarantine has granted a permit for the importation of the particular item being imported:
+General information about the quarantine arrival process can be found at http://daff.gov.au/biosecurity/travel/cant-take.
+This page contains a summary of the types of things that all persons entering Australia (including a foreign dignitary, exempt or otherwise) are prohibited from importing into Australia, unless, prior to arrival in Australia, the Director of Quarantine has granted a permit for the importation of the particular item being imported.

 Important Health Considerations: